 There’s no efficient prevention for social anxiety disorder.
 Several studies have shown that to avoid reoccurrence, the effect of psychotherapy is somewhat more permanent than the use of medications alone.

 Activities that have a positive effect through escaping should be avoided, as they’re rather harmful in the long run.
 One of these activities is to seek comfort to boost one’s self-esteem.

 Being praised is like sitting in a rocking chair.
 It gives you something to do and a warm feeling, but it doesn’t get you anywhere.
 So, if you miss a friendly pat on your back and the words „You’ll make it“, „Don’t be afraid“, and „Everything’s fine?“, please remember that this is a temporary relief, not a solution.
 It’s much better if you’re able to use your thoughts to reach the exact same state, without the help of others.

 Another cunning tool as an anxiety reliever is alcohol.
 Alcohol plays a big role in social situations making people more talkative and courageous, but the idea of having a drink to be courageous is not for someone suffering from this disorder.
 Since in many cases alcohol has a depressive effect, it’s more likely to worsen the situation instead of making it better.

-The effects of different conversational therapies have also been compared, and cognitive-behavioural therapy was found to be most efficient.
-The latter focusses on helping people cope with their irrational fears and overcome avoidance behaviour.
+The effects of different conversational therapies have also been compared, and cognitive-behavioral therapy was found to be most efficient.
+The latter focuses on helping people cope with their irrational fears and overcome avoidance behavior.